marceloschreiber/bebop-drone/README.md

 [![Link to a demo video](https://img.youtube.com/vi/4w36Tk3jR_g/0.jpg)](https://www.youtube.com/watch?v=4w36Tk3jR_g)

 ## Important stuff
 Ok, so this project happened a long time ago.
 My group and I were in a rush and after we finish it we all came back to Brazil.
 Now none of us have time or patience to setup the environment again to document it.
-Things I remember thought:
+Things I remember though:
 * It needs to run on Linux or Mac
 * Needs OpenCV
 * Use the CMake file to compile everything